DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 * **Animated Shouts** - Press your right *Alt* key.
 * **Look What You See** - Press your *V* key.

 If you don't care about points below, feel free to skip.
+I **definitely recommend** you to check the one about Helgen Reborn book and being neutral during the war.
+Maybe about fast travelling too, so you won't ask me about that in the support channels.
 So about these things for you to know about:

 * **About the option to remove your tail** - It is weird, but you will actually need to equip another tail to get rid from... "them both".
 To get the tail, open your inventory and in misc item section find an item called _AddItemMenu_ and click on it.
 Another menu with 4 items will pop up.
 Grab an item with a search option.
 Then open your inventory and use the item with the search option.
 Type `tail` in AddItemMenu's searcher.
 Choose the mod's plugin and grab your tail.
 Then equip it like gear and your tail will be gone.
 * **About hair with physics for men** - You will need to use AddItemMenu again, but this time type the word `hair`.
 * **TK Dodge RE** - _Mouse 3_ button is chosen by default for dodging.
 Feel free to change that by using instructions [here](#tk-dodge-re).
 * **About fast travelling (if you are using the *Interface* section)** - By default fast travel is disabled, because it becomes much more interesting that way (you travel and discover much more) and there are plenty of ways to travel around - as in vanilla (horses, ferry, boats), paragliding, spells and another mean, which is tied to a quest (don't want to spoil that).
 If you still aren't sold, feel free to reenable it by disabling _Disable Fast Travel SKSE - No Janky Map UI_ mod under the _Interface_ separator.
+* **About being neutral during the war** - There will be a note in Dragonseach about neutrality in war.
+Pick it up only if you want to be neutral during the war.
+Like before, more information about that can be found [here](#gameplay-guide).

 After running the game at least once I recommend you to do this to know which difficulty lock you are going to pick: